EmmanuelRd02/Drone_Package_Delivery/README.md

 ## Procedure
   1. For the procedure to initialize the simulator we must run the world file that is attached on the Project carpet (Project/Project/worlds/Project.wbt).
   2. We must put stop to the simulation for avoid any warning of the software.
   3. Once we have the world on the webots software we have to upload the code that also is attached on the main files.
-(PDP_Code).
+(DPD_Code).
   4. Define the coordinates of the path, in this case the code already have the a path that will deliver 10 package to different residences one by one.